-- A SENCO with the Nationally accredited SENCO award. - A Deputy SENCo working towards the Nationally accredited SENCo award - A SENCO with Dyslexia Teacher Qualification.
-The Specialist Dyslexia Teacher may advise class teachers on best practice. - All our teachers hold qualified teacher status. - Staff receive regular training on how best to support our pupils with SEND, for example SEND Graduated Approach, dyslexia, autism, Mental Health and speech and language. - The school SENCO/Deputy SENCo has regular contact with SENCO colleagues at local SENCO cluster group meetings, which are well-established and meet regularly to share and build on expertise across the Partnership and in school. - The SENCO/Deputy SENCO attends termly training provided by the Local Authority SEND Team.
+- A SENCO with the Nationally accredited SENCO award. - A SENCO with Dyslexia Teacher Qualification.
+The Specialist Dyslexia Teacher may advise class teachers on best practice. - All our teachers hold qualified teacher status. - Staff receive regular training on how best to support our pupils with SEND, for example SEND Graduated Approach, dyslexia, autism, Mental Health and speech and language. - The school SENCO has regular contact with SENCO colleagues at local SENCO cluster group meetings, which are well-established and meet regularly to share and build on expertise across the Partnership and in school. - The SENCO attends termly training provided by the Local Authority SEND Team.